Eurovision Song Contest: Phil Coulter's views on Israel challenged

 PHIL COULTER’S STAND

-Speaking on the BBC’s Good Morning Ulster radio programme, Coulter said: “We can’t normalise what’s going on in Gaza.
+Speaking on the BBC’s Good Morning Ulster radio programme today, Coulter said: “We can’t normalise what’s going on in Gaza.
 It’s not a question of disapproval, it’s a question of absolute disgust.”

 Mr Coulter said he recognised that a song contest was “not going to change the world” but added: “We musicians, songwriters, performers, are human beings with consciences and with our conscience still very alert.